 NO DOGS ALLOWED?

 Around 60% of stores and all food service establishments are not allowed to welcome dogs, and that can be bad for business, not to mention hard for dog owners.
-Service animals, emotional support animals, and therapy animals are becoming more and more common as a result, but that can be tricky for businesses to navigate.
+Many businesses have noticed an uptick in the number of service animals, emotional support animals, and therapy animals coming through their doors, but do they have to let them in?

 Dogs are the most common type of service animal, but depending on the laws in your state, other types of animals may also be permitted as service animals.
 For the purposes of this article, we will be discussing dogs in particular.